AndersonDesign1/AndersonDesign1/README.md

-- 👋 Hi, I’m Anderson Joseph a Frontend Developer and SEO Expert from Nigeria
+- 👋 Hi, I’m Anderson Joseph a Frontend Developer, SEO Expert and Tech Trainer from Nigeria
 - 👀 I’m interested in building responsive, beautiful and secured websites.
 - 🌱 I’m currently learning Fullstack Development.
 - 💞️ I’m looking to collaborate on your website porjects and Ideas.